 Scrambled eggs: Take pineapple habanero hot sauce and use it with leftover smoked pulled pork along with scrambled eggs in a flour tortilla for breakfast.

 Egg Muffins: Beat some eggs, little bit of milk, salt cheese, leftover pulled pork and bake in muffin tins for 20 minutes at 400 degree F.

 BBQ Eggs Benedict: For this add some English muffins, poached eggs, smoked pulled pork and hollandaise with a little BBQ sauce, cumin, mustard powder and some ancho Chile powder.

 Poppers: Split the jalapeno peppers into half, take out the seeds and the hot ribs with a spoon, and cut the stems.
 Mix one part of leftover pork with sauce and two parts of fresh cream cheese and fill the peppers.
 Grill this over medium heat until the cheese melts and the peppers begin to char.

-Hash: Pulled pork is often used in making hash in South Carolina.
+Hash: Smoked pulled pork is often used in making hash in South Carolina.
 The recipe can vary from one place to another, but hash is typically a stew of pulled pork, pork liver, onion and mustard sauce.
 This is served over white rice.

 Dirty Rice: Another nice dish is pulled pork in Louisiana Dirty Rice.
 The classic dirty rice is white rice mixed with cooked chicken livers and giblets and the “holy trinity” which is sautéed green pepper, onion and celery.
 But, you can add pulled pork and amp it up.